annahaensch/DataScienceGlobalApplications/README.md

 #### Week 12
 * Learning Objectives:
-  * Students will understand the basics of linear regression, including approrpiate use cases.
+  * Students will train a linear regression model and understand the use cases of regression models.
   * Students will analyze and interpret coefficients and feature importance across model classes.
 * In Class-Exercises:
 * Suggested Reading: [E. Bender, T. Gebru, A. McMillan-Major & S. Shmitchell, "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜."
 (2021).](https://dl.acm.org/doi/10.1145/3442188.3445922)